aeon0/botty/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots or even better a short video of the error happening to help explain your problem.
 Botty often automatically makes screenshots when something goes wrong.
 Add these also.

 **Logs**
-Add the relevant part of the info.log in this section.
+Add the relevant part of the log/log_(time).txt in this section.
 Either upload it as a fail or copy-paste the relevant part in here.

 **Additional info**
 Add any other information about the problem here.